 EMBL-ABR is a coordinated, national approach to support Australia to maintain and extend its ability to deliver impact and benefit through national research collaborations and participation in global life science data initiatives such as Big Data to Knowledge (NIH), CyVerse (NSF) and EMBL-EBI and ELIXIR (Europe).
 Globally, these initiatives have been established to support researchers who, through sharing, exploring and analysing large datasets, are driving the economic, social and health benefits and maximising the impact of data-driven science.

 - Increase Australia’s capacity to collect, integrate, analyse, exploit, share and archive the large heterogeneous data sets now part of modern life sciences research

 EMBL-ABR builds on a strong history of locally-based solutions around Australia that enable high performance computing, research and clinical data management, bioinformatics, computational biology, education and training.
-For example, the Melbourne Node at VLSCI supported over $50M of publicly-funded life science research in 2015 and in 2016 it continues to work on such projects:
+For example, the EMBL-ABR: Melbourne Bioinformatics Node supported over $50M of publicly-funded life science research in 2015 and in 2016 it continues to work on such projects:

-- rolling out the Australian-made Genomic Virtual Laboratory - a cloud based suite of genomics analysis tools
+- Rolling out the Australian-made Genomic Virtual Laboratory - a cloud based suite of genomics analysis tools for research and teaching

 "Bioinformatics is an increasingly international endeavour and building a truly global infrastructure for data requires tight collaboration between partners across continents.
 EMBL-ABR is well placed to serve the local needs of its users and at the same time act as the reference point for global collaborations in data transfer, exchange, storage, compute and training."